What is Shared Services?

 - Joint Purchasing

 The process of starting a Shared Services Alliance can seem daunting.
 Potential Alliances often ask: What should I do first?
 How long does it take?
 Who should get involved?
-While every group and every market is different, the work to develop an Alliance usually involves the following steps:
+While every group and every community is different, the work to develop an Alliance usually involves the following steps :

-- Development of an Alliance business plan and financial projections
+- Develop an Alliance business plan and financial projections.